lsaravia/CriticalGlobalForest/CriticalGF.md

 ## Discussion

+We find that the patch distribution of most of forests of the world including tropical rainforest, boreal and temperate, follow power laws extending to seven orders of magnitude.
+Power laws have been found for vegetation patches, but never at global scales as we find in this study.
+Several mechanisms have been proposed for this: the first was related to critical transitions when a system is at the critical point power law structures arises.
+As this requires the tunning of external environmental conditions to carry the system to this point, and the power laws have been observed in a wide array of conditions other mechanisms have been formulated.
+One possibility is that the forest exhibits self organized criticality,

 First talk about power laws, the range of our fits, and the generality of our findings.
 The power law exponent $\tau$ is not in the theoretical range for percolation (2.05).
 Percolation is an approximation, the forest at these scales are not distributed at random, forest patches does have shapes that are influenced by the underling environmental heterogeneity.